 What is a Safety Risk Management Program?

 Regardless of your industry, all organizations have reasons to care about safety risk management such as employee safety, OSHA compliance, and controlling workers’ compensation insurance rates.
 There are strong correlations between all three topics.
 Good employee safety practices help comply with OSHA and control workers’ compensation rates.

-Environments where severe accidents and on-the-job injuries create legal risks with OSHA hurts employee productivity and increases workers’ compensation insurance rates.
+Environments, where severe accidents and on-the-job injuries create legal risks with OSHA, hurt employee productivity and increase workers’ compensation insurance rates.

 Does safety need to apply to me?

 Even office environments have safety considerations for which they should have safety procedures.
 Companies involved in manufacturing, construction, or that use machines or devices that are, by nature, prone to accidents are obvious candidates to have a comprehensive safety risk management program.

 These industries are also more likely to receive OSHA audits and feel the sting of higher workers’ compensation costs.
 There are also state-by-state considerations where some states impose additional requirements beyond Federal OSHA.
 Although several organizations have exemptions to some OSHA requirements, all organizations have risks that must be eliminated or controlled.
 For example, organizations with fewer than ten employees and those in retail are not required to maintain the OSHA Log 300 and other documentation requirements.
 Nevertheless, many of these still have the risk of accidents and injury.

 An effective safety program creates a safe work environment, complies with OSHA, and reduces workers’ compensation insurance costs.
 The following provides valuable guidelines in creating your safety risk management program:

 Define and communicate safety expectations and procedures.
 Procedures may include the following, depending on your business: